QuantEcon/lecture-source-py/source/rst/ar1_processes.rst

 This is immediate form :eq:`ar1_ma`, since linear combinations of independent normal random variables are normal.

-Given that :math:`X_t` is normally distributed, we know the full distribution :math:`\psi_t` if we can work out the first two moments.
+Given that :math:`X_t` is normally distributed, we will know the full distribution :math:`\psi_t` if we can pin down its first two moments.

 Let :math:`\mu_t` and :math:`\sigma_t` denote the mean and standard deviation of :math:`X_t` respectively.